 Exploiting mobile data carriers (mules) in ad-hoc networks has received significant attention recently.
 The subject of major interest in most works is using the mules to relay and collect messages in sparse network settings, where adjacent sensors are far from each other, in order to substantially reduce the cost of indeterminate sensors communication and data aggregation.
-For example, Wu et al. [5], investigate how to use the mule architecture to minimize data collection latency in wireless sensor networks.
+For example, Wu et al. [22], investigate how to use the mule architecture to minimize data collection latency in wireless sensor networks.
 They reduce this problem to the well-known k-traveling salesperson with neighborhood and provide a constant approximation algorithm and two heuristic for it.
-In a related paper by Ciullo et al. [6], the collector is responsible for gathering data messages by choosing the optimal path that minimizes the total transmitted energy of all sensors subject to a maximum travel delay constraint.
+In a related paper by Ciullo et al. [8], the collector is responsible for gathering data messages by choosing the optimal path that minimizes the total transmitted energy of all sensors subject to a maximum travel delay constraint.
 In their model, each sensor sends different amount of data.
 The authors also use the k-traveling salesperson with neighborhood problem in their solution technique and prove both analytically and through simulation that letting the mobile collector come closer to sensors with more data to transmit leads to significant reduction in energy consumption.
-Cheong et al. [7] investigate how to find a data collection path for a mobile base station moving along a fixed track in a wireless sensor network to minimize the latency of data collection.
-Levin et al. [8] considered the problem where the goal was to minimize the mules traveling distance while minimizing the amount of information uncertainty caused by not visited a subset of nodes by the mule.
-A supplementary paper by Jea et al. [9] studies the practical advantages of offloading the collection using multiple data mules.
+Cheong et al. [6] investigate how to find a data collection path for a mobile base station moving along a fixed track in a wireless sensor network to minimize the latency of data collection.
+Levin et al. [17] considered the problem where the goal was to minimize the mules' traveling distance while minimizing the amount of information uncertainty caused by not visited a subset of nodes by the mule.
+A supplementary paper by Jea et al. [14] studies the practical advantages of offloading the collection using multiple data mules.
+A survey by Di Francesco et al. [9] covers the different aspects, methodologies and challenges for data collection in wireless sensor networks.

-Another key aspect we discuss is ensuring network resiliency to sensor failures.
-In [10], the authors propose a mechanism for backing up cell phone data using mobile sensor nodes.
+Another key aspect we discuss is using mules as backup mechanism for data loss resiliency in case of sensor failures.
+In [18], the authors propose a mechanism for backing up cell phone data using mobile sensor nodes.
 The goal of their protocol and infrastructure is to prevent losing data when the cell phone is lost, malfunction or stolen.
-In [11], Kim et al. propose a new algorithm based on results from algebraic graph theory, which can find the critical points in the network for single and multiple failure cases.
-They present numerical results that examine the correlation between the number of critical points and sensor density.
+Another approach for handling data loss in sensor networks is to construct a topology with path redundancy, where multiple paths connect each pair of nodes and serve as a backup mechanism in the case of node failure.
+In [15], Kim et al. propose a new algorithm based on results from algebraic graph theory, which can find the critical points in the network for single and multiple failure cases.
+They present simulations that examine the correlation between the number of critical points and sensor density.
+In [23], the authors proposed to build a biconnected communication graph where each pair of nodes in the network has at least two node disjoint paths between them, and thus, failure at any single node does not partition the network.